-- The 4 skills that our kids need to be successful online.
+- The 4 skills that your child need to be successful online.

-Let's start at the very beginning with how kids act.
+Let's start at the very beginning with the why behind how your child acts.

 I base all of my research about kids online based on William Glasser's theory that all behavior is purposeful.

-We're going to unpack what this means for our kids online, but we start here so that we can understand how it works.
+We're going to unpack what this means for your child online, but we'll start here so that you can see how it works.

-Glasser identified 5 basic needs that we all have.
+Glasser identified 5 basic needs that you have.

 The way that they interplay with each other is just as important as what they are.